This is my guide for spectating in the Schumacher grandstand at the Melbourne Formula 1 race weekend.

 The grandstand isn’t quite far enough around Turn 14 to be able to see all the way down the start / finish straight, even from the extreme left hand side of it (section J).
 The buildings on the inside of the track near the pit entry will block your view.

-The video below was filmed from Section J, Row C, seat 17.
+The video below was filmed from, Section G, Row C, seat 17.
 Pretty much as far to the left as you can get in the stand.
+This is

 10:19 in the video below was filmed from between Sections D and E, Row S (back row of the standard section).